rampal-punia/python-class-tutorial/README.md

 One of the main features of Python is; it has **Effective approach to object-oriented programming**.
 So, let's first find out what does `Object-Oriented-Programming` means?

 OOP is the programming paradigm where the real-life object is at the center of all the concepts and methodology used to perform a task or a process.
 Instead of calling the procedures and functions to calculate the data as and when required, OOP uses a blueprint to create an object of a class and bundle data and functionality to it.

+Everything in Python is an object.
+They have some data and functionality associated with them.
+So all the Python objects like **list**, **int**, **str**, **tuple**, **functions**, **sys** etc are objects.

 ---